EspiraMarvin/golang/pointers/README.md

 #### Types with internal pointers
 - All assignments operations in Go are copy operations
-- Slices & Maps contain internal pointers, so copies point to same underlying data
+- Slices & Maps contain internal pointers, so copies point to same underlying data, therefore you don't need to pass pointers when working with them